akasumitlamba/QuickClip-NotepadClipboard/README.md

 1. Click the QuickClip icon in your Chrome toolbar to open the popup(make sure you pin it)
 2. Enter text in the text area or use the "Paste & Save" button to save clipboard content
 3. Use Shift+Enter for new lines
-4. Search through your saved items using the search bar
+4. Search through your saved text items using the search bar (images are excluded from text search)
 5. Click the theme toggle to switch between light and dark themes
 6. Use the copy and delete buttons to manage your saved items
 7. Double-click any saved item to edit it
 8. Click the settings button to customize the extension to your preferences
 9. Use the font size controls to adjust text size
-10. Expand/collapse long text items for better readability
+10. Expand/collapse long text items and images for better readability
+11. Click on images to view them in full size

 ## Development